Stay Parked Here - But Do Go For An ATV Ride

 Traveling more than 50 miles a day is possible with a side-by-side, as most have areas for hauling gas, coolers, camping equipment and even tables for serving lunch on a ridge while enjoying a bird’s-eye view of the earth spread out below.

-Free maps designating what roads and trails in the backcountry are designated for recreation can be picked up for free at the Kane County Office of Tourism at 78 South 100 East in Kanab.
+Free maps showing what roads and trails in the backcountry are designated for recreation can be picked up for free at the Kane County Office of Tourism at 78 South 100 East in Kanab.

 If one wants the experience, but does not have a machine, the travel office can suggest tour operators who offer trips of various duration.
 There are also rental vehicles available at several locations.